TheFelidae/corvid_debug/README.md

 Corvid Debug is a tool that helps with debugging [Bevy Engine](https://bevyengine.org/) software, made in Rust.

-This project was split from [Starlight Engine](https://github.com/Mad-Star-Studio/Starlight), a game engine that is currently in development.
+This project was split from [Starlight Engine](https://github.com/Mad-Star-Studio/Starlight), a voxel game engine that is currently in development which uses Bevy Engine.

 ## Features